Mighty Man (Image Comics)

-Mighty Man is a fictional hero created by Erik Larsen some years before he began drawing professional comics, possibly in his adolescence.
-He has been a major character in Larsen's self-created title Savage Dragon and its spin-off Freak Force, as well as in Gary Carlson's Big Bang Comics series.
-His first appearance was Megaton #2, an anthology by Carlson, which was also the first appearance of the Savage Dragon.
+Mighty Man is a superhero created by comics creator Erik Larsen.
+He has been a major character in Larsen's series The Savage Dragon (published by Image Comics) and its spin-off Freak Force, as well as in Gary Carlson's Big Bang Comics series.
+His first appearance was Megaton #2 (published by Megaton Comics), which was also the first appearance of the Savage Dragon.

 Fictional character biography

 Mighty Man is an ancient entity created by a mysterious wizard named Fon~Ti to fight evil.
 The entity is passed from host to host at the point of death.
 The host, regardless of their sex, is able to transform into a tall blonde man with god-like powers, including flight and incredible strength.
 This is accomplished by tapping their wrists together.
 The Mighty Man entity cannot, however, sustain itself.
 In order to survive, the host must return to human form to sleep and eat.

 Robert Berman is the Mighty Man entity's host from the 1940s until 1992.
 He uses the entity and its powers as a super-hero.
 For the first few years of his career, Berman is a teenager, working as a radio broadcaster.
 This is the Mighty Man who appears in Big Bang Comics.
 During World War II, Mighty Man first fights alongside SuperPatriot, who remains his lifelong friend and ally.
 During the fifties, they form another team, The Liberty League, with three other super-heroes; Mr. Big, Hornet and Battle Tank.

 Over his years of heroism, Berman's Mighty Man builds up a rogues gallery like most others in his profession, most notably The Wicked Worm and Dr. Nirvana.
 Berman is killed in 1992 by a gang of ordinary thugs after a newspaper journalist learns and publishes his secret identity.
-While delirious and dying, Berman mistakes his nurse Ann Stevens for his grandson Billy and passes on the Mighty Man entity to her.
+While delirious and dying, Berman mistakes his nurse Ann Samantha Stevens for his grandson Billy and passes on the Mighty Man entity to her.
 This is the Mighty Man that appears in Savage Dragon.